-To make use of all of this cloud-based storage space, you must enable Google Photos’ Reliable backup & sync option.
-To do so, launch the Google Picture viewer and navigate to Settings > Back up and sync, then toggle it on.
+You must enable Google Photos’ Reliable backup & sync option to use all of this cloud-based storage space.
+To do so, launch the Google Picture viewer, navigate to Settings > Back up and sync, then toggle it on.

 You may back up your photographs in “world-class” resolution — up to 16 megapixels — or in their original size.
-Google Photographs only provides limitless storage for “high quality” pictures, and any photos saved in their initial dimensions will count towards your Google Drive storage limit.
+Google Photographs only provides limitless storage for “high quality” pictures; any photos saved in their initial dimensions will count towards your Google Drive storage limit.

 Delete the cache

 Many Android applications use saved – or cached – data to provide a superior experience.
 Cached data may save some time.
 However, the files kept in the app cache are only for comfort and are not necessarily required.
-If you need to quickly make more space on your mobile phone, the app cache should be your first stop.
+If you need to make more space on your mobile phone quickly, the app cache should be your first stop.

 To erase the app’s cache, navigate to the phone’s App details menu, click Storage, and tap Clear Cache.